droodman/Duflo-2001/README.md

 Regencies and municipality boundaries in Indonesia have changed over time, mostly through subdivision, occasionally through merger.
 This complicates linking regency-level data from the 1971 census and mid-1970s presidential directives to the follow-ups in 1995, 2005, 2010, and 2011-14.
 IPUMS helpfully provides [shapefiles](https://international.ipums.org/international/gis_yrspecific_2nd.shtml) that modern database and GIS software can use to make the linkages.
 The concordances folder contains concordances linking the 1995 coding to the 2005 and 2011-14 codings.
 The 1970s data are manually coded with respect to 1995.
 Notes in "Baseline variable reconstruction.xlsx" in the "Regency-level vars" folder document complications in this coding, including a few cases where the original and new differ.

-"Duflo 2001.do" is a Stata do file that generates all results.
+"Duflo 2001.do" generates nearly all the results.
+Exception: "de Chaisemartin and d'Haultfoeuille 2017 simulation.do" produces the table in appendix G.